marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 ## Split/Batch Manifest (Optional)

 This codes splits the manifest into several batches that can be uploaded separately.
-Additionally, the machine scores can be updated for individual batches (usually batches that have not yet been uploaded).
-Either the number of batches 'number_of_batches' or the 'max_batch_size' can be specified.
-Default is to randomly split the manifest into the batches.
+How to split can be specified by either the number of batches 'number_of_batches' or the 'max_batch_size' parameters.
+Default is to randomly split the manifest.

 ```
 cd $HOME/camera-trap-data-pipeline